destinyae/linera-protocol/CONTRIBUTING.md

   features = ["test"] }` in the section `[dev-dependencies]` instead of repeating the dependencies already declared by the feature `test`.

 * A few crates define the features `wasmtime` and `wasmer`.
-For conveniency, these crates also define a `default` feature.
+For convenience, these crates also define a `default` feature.
 As a consequence, these crates must always be included with the flag `no-default-features = true`.
 (This also applies to the self-dependencies of the previous rule.)